Gleichenia alpina

 Gleichenia alpina, commonly known as alpine coral-fern, is a small fern species that occurs in Tasmania and New Zealand.
-It grows in alpine and subalpine areas with moist soils and is a part of the Gleichrniaceae family.
+It grows in alpine and subalpine areas with moist soils and is a part of the Gleicheniaceae family.

 The species was first formally described by botanist Robert Brown in 1810.

 Description

-Gleichenia alpina is a common native ground-fern that grows in boggy alpine and subalpine vegetation.
+Gleichenia alpina is a common native ground fern that grows in boggy alpine and subalpine vegetation.
 It has the typical Gleichenia foliage, which is repeatedly dichotomously divided before ending in pinnate laminas.
 The distinctive feature is deep pouches densely covered with hairs on the underside of the pinnules.

 Gleichenia alpina is characterised by comparatively short frond axes and the dense orange-brown (becoming pale) scales that obscure the abaxial surface of the lamina.
 Its strongly pouched ultimate segments mean it can be confused only with G. dicarpa.
 From that species, G. alpina can be distinguished by: the absence of stellate scales with patent branches on the β costae; the strongly convex adaxial surface of the ultimate segments; only 0–1 (rarely 2) pseudodichotomous forks in the pinnae (excluding growth from pinna buds); the absence of accessory leaflets around the rachis bud; and pinna buds that usually extend, often more than once.

 In contrast, G. dicarpa has: stellate scales with patent branches (curled in Chatham Islands’ plants) on the abaxial and/or adaxial surfaces of the β costae; complanate or weakly convex adaxial surface of the ultimate segments; 1–4 (rarely 0 or 5) pseudodichotomous forks in the pinnae (excluding growth from pinna buds); usually accessory leaflets around the rachis bud; and pinna buds that extend only occasionally and rarely more than once.